vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 Defender for Identity sensors can be directly installed on the following servers:

-- AD DS domain controllers
+- **AD DS domain controllers**.
 The sensor directly monitors domain controller traffic, without the need for a dedicated server or the configuration of port mirroring.

-- AD CS servers
-- AD FS servers
+- **AD FS servers / AD CS servers**.
 The sensor directly monitors network traffic and authentication events.

 For a deeper look into the architecture of Defender for Identity, see [Microsoft Defender for Identity architecture](/defender-for-identity/architecture).